wtxszyez/1123/Atoms/com.wesuckless.ReactorDocs/Docs/ReactorDocs/Creating-Atom-Packages.md

 ## <a name="adding-fusion-minimum-maximum-compatibility"></a>Adding Fusion Minimum/Maximum Compatibility ##

 Since atom packages are able to work across several different Fusion versions it is important to have the capability to define the minimum and maximum supported version of Fusion.
-This additional pair of new `Minimum` and `Maximum` Atom tags is a requirement for Reactor to be able to support the unique needs of tools deployment inside Resolve 15's Fusion page while still allowing for atom installation compatibility with Fusion 9.
+This additional pair of new `Minimum` and `Maximum` Atom tags is a requirement for Reactor to be able to support the unique needs of tools deployment inside Resolve's Fusion page while still allowing for atom installation compatibility with Fusion 9.

 If an atom package is being used to install a macro that might work perfectly well in all versions of Fusion, you can omit adding the `Minimum` and `Maximum` attributes.

-### Atoms Limited to Fusion 9 or Resolve 15 ###
+### Atoms Limited to Fusion 9 or Resolve ###

 These two Reactor screenshots show what you see when an atom package is prevented from running in either Fusion or Resolve.